 The flowers are full and impressive.
 The warm, white petals have a soft cream blush and are interspersed with vivid orange/red cup segments.
 Double Daffodil ‘Flower Parade’ flowers mid season.

-No spring garden is complete without Daffodils and Double Daffodils are twice as nice with their double trumpets, double petals or both.
-Often vibrant in colour, these Daffodils have all the trimmings.
-You can take advantage of the large variety available to create a symphony of colours and textures in your garden.
+No spring garden is complete without Daffodils, and Double Daffodils are twice as nice, with their double trumpets, double petals or both.
+Often vibrant in colour, they have all the trimmings.
+You can take advantage of the large variety available to create a symphony of colours and textures in your garden or containers.

 Cool to Sub-Tropical